MattFanto/orjson-ddb/README.md

-# orjson
+# orjson-ddb

-orjson is a fast, correct JSON library for Python.
-It [benchmarks](https://github.com/ijl/orjson#performance) as the fastest Python library for JSON and is more correct than the standard json library or other third-party libraries.
-It serializes [dataclass](https://github.com/ijl/orjson#dataclass), [datetime](https://github.com/ijl/orjson#datetime), [numpy](https://github.com/ijl/orjson#numpy), and
+orjson-ddb is a fast DynamoDB native JSON library for Python.
+It is a fork/reboot of [orjson](https://github.com/ijl/orjson) (from which it inherits the [fast performance](https://github.com/ijl/orjson#performance)) adapted to serialize and deserialize DDB native JSON format in Python.
+Compared to the classic [boto3](https://github.com/boto/boto3) DynamoDB deserialization, it deserializes DynamoDB response 40x faster.

+## Work in progress

+This library is work in progress, please don't use it yet.

+## TODO

+It serializes
+[dataclass](https://github.com/ijl/orjson#dataclass),
+[datetime](https://github.com/ijl/orjson#datetime),
+[numpy](https://github.com/ijl/orjson#numpy), and